AshFromAvalon/deliveroo-front/README.md

 ## Setup
-To run this project, install it locally using yarn:
+To run this project, clone it, then go it's root directory and install the dependencies using yarn commands:

 ```
-$ cd ../lorem
+$ cd ../root directory
 $ yarn install
 $ yarn start
 ```